rack-app/rack-app/README.md

 ## Development Status

 The framework considered stable.
-I don't have plan to feature creep the framework without real life use-cases, since most of the custom edge cases can be resolved with composition.
+I don't have the plan to feature creep the framework without real-life use-cases, since most of the custom edge cases can be resolved with composition.

 The next time it will receive further updates, when rack provides a finalized support for http2.

-If you have an issue, I weekly check the issues tab, answer and reply back, or implement a fix for it.
+If you have an issue, I weekly check the issues tab, answer and reply, or implement a fix for it.

-Since the framework only dependency is the `rack` gem, I don't really have to update the code base, because there is no integration problems.
+Since the framework, the only dependency is the `rack` gem, I don't have to update the code base, because there are no integration problems.

 Cheers and Happy Coding!

 ## Concerns

-If you want see fancy magic, you are in a bad place buddy!
+If you want to see fancy magic, you are in a bad place buddy!

 This also implies that the framework does not include extensions that monkey patch the whole world to give you nice features.
-The Clean architechture define that a webframework should only provide an external interface to the web, and nothing more.
+Clean architecture defines that a web framework should only provide an external interface to the web, and nothing more.

 If you use rack-app, one thing is sure.

 You either love it or will be able to remove it from the project even after years of development because, it will not vendor-lock your application business entities and business use cases to this framework.

-And it's totaly fine to us.
-We don't want everyone to be tied to our solutions, we only want build clean and well designed softwared for the developer happiness.
+And it's totally fine for us.
+We don't want everyone to be tied to our solutions, we only want to build clean and well-designed software for the developer happiness.

 ## Installation